Book a Demo

-If I asked you right now to name your twenty most valuable customers — the ones who visit most regularly, spend the most, and have been coming back the longest — could you do it?
+If I asked you right now to name your twenty most valuable customers, the ones who visit most regularly, spend the most, and have been coming back the longest, could you do it?

 Most independent retailers can name a handful.
-The ones who come in every single morning without fail.
+The ones who come in every morning without fail.
 The family who always orders the same thing.
 The regular who brings new people in.
 Beyond those few, it gets hazy very quickly.

 The Data You're Currently Missing

-If you're running a paper stamp card scheme — or even a basic digital wallet card — here's what you don't know about your customers: their names.
+If you're running a paper stamp card scheme, or even a basic digital wallet card, here's what you don't know about your customers.
+Their names.
 Their contact details.
 What they actually bought.
 Whether the person who visited on Monday is the same person who visited on Thursday, or two different people entirely.

 💡 Think About What That Means

 Every loyal customer who drifts away does so silently.
 No notification.
 No record.
 No way to follow up.
-They were worth hundreds — possibly thousands — of pounds a year to your business, and when they stop coming in, you don't even know their name.
+They were worth hundreds, possibly thousands, of pounds a year to your business.
+And when they stop coming in, you don't even know their name.

 That's not a fantasy.
 That's what a properly run loyalty app gives you.
 And it's exactly what PerQ Enterprise is built to deliver.